 Alcohol is one of the most popular recreational drugs available in the United States.
 Alcoholism and alcohol abuse occur when an individual drinks excessive amounts on a regular basis.
 Several factors play a role in the development of alcohol dependency, including one’s genetics, social environment, emotional health, and early childhood discipline.
-Read this helpful guide to alcohol abuse and recovery.
+Read this helpful about the effects of alcohol abuse and options for recovery.

 Alcohol is the most commonly abused drug among teens in the United States, even more so than tobacco, or other types of drugs.
 Oftentimes, teens will binge drink and lose control.
 Studies have proven that teens consume more drinks per occasion that adult drinkers, putting them at an increased risk for issues like alcohol poisoning or blackouts.
 Other risks associated with underage drinking include higher risk or problems in school, legal problems, sexual or physical assault, and many others.

 Alcoholism and alcohol abuse tend to go unnoticed at first.
 One of the first signs of alcohol abuse is feeling guilty or ashamed.
 Family and friends may express concern over a user’s drinking habits.
 Substance abusers may lie to friends and family about their problem.
 Another sign of alcohol dependency is feeling the need to drink in order to feel relaxed or feel better.
 This may lead to drinking more than one intended.
 In severe cases, one might start to forget what they did while they were drinking.
 All of these serve as indicators that a potential drinking problem exists.